cmusmashlab/IMUCoCo/README.md

   <img src="pics/visualizer.png" alt="Live demo screenshot" width="65%">
 </p>

-Our live pose viewer buil aitviewer with tooling for IMU attachment management.
+Our live pose viewer builds on top of aitviewer with tooling for IMU attachment management.
 The `IMU Controller` panel lists each device.
 The `~` indicator on the left shows connectivity and turns green when the device is online.
 Click `Attach`, then click on the avatar to place the sensor; a colored marker appears and matches the entry color in the controller.
 You can attach/detach as many devices as needed, but always stop inference before editing attachments.

 ### Live Pose Inference from Simulated IMU Data Streaming
 Ensure you have prepare at least one `--fullbody` data sample with synthetic IMUs.